-Morocco people can be some of the weirdest and yet most interesting people you’ll ever come across.
-Their beautiful country is one of the best tourist destinations in all of Africa, offering sights, sounds and ambiance like you’ve never seen before.
+Morocco has a very young population, more than half of the population is younger than 30 years.
+People from Morocco can be some of the most interesting people you will ever meet.
+Their beautiful country is one of the best tourist destinations in all of Africa, offering sights, sounds and ambiance like you’ve never experienced before.

-Here are 7 amazing things you didn’t know about Moroccans.
+Below are 7 great things you may not have known about Moroccans.

 What you didn’t know about Moroccan people